limFakson/Python_OAuth_Core/README.md

 # OAuth_Core_Lib
 A Python library for handling OAuth authentication, designed for use in third-party applications.
-This package simplifies the process of obtaining authorization from Google, exchanging authorization codes for access tokens, refreshing access tokens, and retrieving user information.
+This package simplifies the process of obtaining authorization from OAuth provider, exchanging authorization codes for access tokens, refreshing access tokens, and retrieving user information.

 ## Table of Contents